-- If you are an ‘Agency Worker’ you have a right, after 12 weeks service with a client / end-hirer (these 12 weeks do not have to be continuous), to equal pay and equal working hours, rest breaks and holiday provisions and the right to paid time off for ante-natal appointments, that a ‘comparable’ permanent employee of your client receives.
+- If you’re an ‘Agency Worker’ you have a right, after 12 weeks service with a client/end-hirer (these 12 weeks don’t have to be continuous), to equal pay and equal working hours, rest breaks and holiday provisions and the right to paid time off for ante-natal appointments, that a ‘comparable’ permanent employee of your client receives.

-This means that if you are only receiving the legal minimum entitlement to holidays, rest breaks etc. you have the right to any enhanced entitlements your client gives to its permanent staff (if you are in-scope of the AWR).
+This means that if you’re only receiving the legal minimum entitlement to holidays, rest breaks etc. you have the right to any enhanced entitlements your client gives to its permanent staff (if you’re in scope of the AWR).

-The Department of Business, Innovation and Skills (BIS) issued final guidance on the Regulations in May 2011, and with the few cases that have made it to Employment Tribunal so far, it is mostly clear that Contractors will be treated as follows by the AWR:
+The Department of Business, Innovation and Skills (BIS) issued final guidance on the Regulations in May 2011, and with the few cases that have made it to Employment Tribunal so far, it’s mostly clear that Contractors will be treated as follows by the AWR:

 In-Scope of the AWR

-- Locum Doctors who supply their services though an Umbrella Company (called an ‘intermediary’) and find work through a TWA.
+- Locum Doctors who supply their services through an Umbrella Company (called an ‘intermediary’) and find work through a TWA.
 Normally these Locums will have an employment contract with the Umbrella company

 Out-of-Scope of the AWR

-- Any Locum that is already treated equally or better than a comparable employee in relation to these benefits
+- Any Locum that’s already treated equally or better than a comparable employee in relation to these benefits

 - It was confirmed in December 2013 that agency workers who are working on an ‘indefinite’ and not a temporary basis at the end-hirer are not covered by the Regulations – full details of the case are here.

 - Locum Doctors who are in business in their own right (usually operating through their own Limited Company that is outside of IR35 legislation.
 Limited Company Contractors are also called Personal Service Companies (PSC).
-If you are a LCC who works under the ‘supervision and direction’ of the hirer then you may be in-scope.
+If you’re an LCC who works under the ‘supervision and direction’ of the hirer, you may be in scope.

 - Genuinely self-employed sole-trader Locums who are in business on their own and outside of IR35

-- Locums that operate through an Umbrella Company that use the Full (permanent) Employment / Swedish Derogation Model are out of scope but for pay ‘equal treatment’ only (see details below), but remain entitled to equal treatment for rest breaks, holidays etc.
+- Locums that operate through an Umbrella Company that use the Full (permanent) Employment/Swedish Derogation Model are out of scope for pay ‘equal treatment’ only (see details below), but remain entitled to equal treatment for rest breaks, holidays etc.

-- Locums who work for an in-house temporary staffing ‘bank’ where they are employed by the hirer directly
+- Locums who work for an in-house temporary staffing ‘bank’ where they’re employed by the hirer directly

 Recruitment Agencies and AWR?